backstage/backstage/plugins/search/README.md

-# search
+# Backstage Search

-Welcome to the search plugin!

-_This plugin was created through the Backstage CLI_
+**This plugin is still under development.**

+You can follow the progress under the Global search in Backstage [milestone](https://github.com/backstage/backstage/milestone/21) or reach out to us in the #search Discord channel.

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/search](http://localhost:3000/search).
+Run `yarn start` in the root directory, and then navigate to [/search](http://localhost:3000/search)to check out the plugin.

-You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
-This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.